-On June 3, 2011, SERS was named as a defendant in an action (Deutsche Bank Trust Company Americas, et al. v.
-Huntington National Bank, et al.) brought by Deutsche Bank in the United States District Court, Southern District of Ohio, Western Division.
+Deutsche Bank Trust Company Americas, et al. v.
+Huntington National Bank, et. al. - On June 3, 2011, SERS was named as a defendant in an action brought by Deutsche Bank.
 Deutsche Bank claims that SERS and other shareholders benefited from the 2007 leveraged buyout of the Tribune Company while creditors such as Deutsche were harmed and that the leveraged buyout helped cause the Tribune's bankruptcy in 2008.
 Deutsche has asked for SERS and other shareholders to divulge money received from the leveraged buyout.
-A Motion to Dismiss was filed by SERS on August 11, 2011.
-Deutsche filed an Amended Complaint on August 22, 2011.
-A Motion to Dismiss the Amended Complaint was filed by SERS on September 8, 2011.
-By court order, the litigation remains stayed while proceedings continue in the bankruptcy court.
-The case was consolidated in the United States District Court, Southern District of New York.
-On November 6, 2012, the defendants filed a Motion to Dismiss the individual creditor actions.
+On December 19, 2011, the United States Judicial Panel on Multidistrict Litigation transferred this action and others like it around the country to the United States District Court, Southern District of New York, for coordinated or consolidated pretrial proceedings.
+On November 6, 2012, SERS and other defendants filed a Motion to Dismiss the individual creditor actions.
 On September 23, 2013, the Court granted defendants' Motion to Dismiss the individual creditor actions.
-On September 30, 2013, the plaintiffs appealed the Court's decisions to the United States Court of Appeals for the Second Circuit.
-Oral argument in the Second Circuit on plaintiffs' appeal of the dismissal of individual creditor actions was held on November 5, 2014.
-No ruling has been issued.
+On September 30, 2013 the plaintiffs appealed the Court's decision to the United States Court of Appeals for the Second Circuit.
+On March 24, 2016, the Second Circuit Court of Appeals affirmed the District Court's earlier decision to dismiss individual creditor actions.
+On September 9, 2016, plaintiffs in the individual creditor actions that were dismissed by the Second Circuit filed their Petition for a Writ of Certiorari with the U.S. Supreme Court seeking review of the Second Circuit's decision.
+Still pending in the District Court are Motions to Dismiss intentional fraudulent conveyance claims brought by the Litigation Trustee on behalf of the bankruptcy estate for the Tribune Company, known as the FitzSimons case.

-While the final outcome of this lawsuit cannot be determined at this time, management is of the opinion that the liability, if any, for this legal action will not have a material adverse effect on SERS' financial position.
+While the final outcome of this litigation cannot be determined at this time, management is of the opinion that the liability, if any, for these legal actions will not have a material adverse effect on SERS' financial position.